VirtusLab/scala-cli/website/docs/commands/fmt.md

 ### Scalafmt version

-At this time, `scala-cli` read a `scalafmt` version from `.scalafmt.conf` files.
-If the version is missing, `scala-cli` throws an error, that user should declare explicitly the Scalafmt version.
-From Scalafmt `3.5.0` it is a mandatory parameter.
+At this time, Scala CLI reads a `scalafmt` version from `.scalafmt.conf` files.
+If the version is missing, Scala CLI throws an error, stating that users should declare an explicit Scalafmt version.
+Since Scalafmt `3.5.0`, this parameter is mandatory.

-To configure the Scalafmt version add the following config into `.scalafmt.conf`.
-For example, to set version `3.5.0` you should add the following line:
+To configure the Scalafmt version, add the following to `.scalafmt.conf`.
+For example, to set the version to `3.5.0`, add the following line:

 ```
 version = "3.5.0"